evarga/comments-aggregator/README.md

 # Introduction
 This project is used purely as an educational material to teach and demonstrate in practice the following topics:

-- How to cover the full software development lifecycle in a cloud including deployment of the final product.
-- What GitHub offers for achieving the above objective (Git repository, Codespaces, Actions, etc.).
-- The benefits of using an AI pair programming technique with GitHub Copilot.
-- What is a mashup (a.k.a. application hybrid) and ways to leverage myriad of freely available services in a cloud.
 - Basics of the following technologies:
     - React based web application in JavaScript
-    - Azure Static Web Apps service
     - Public OpenAI service to analyze and generate text in any natural language.
+- How to utilize batch processing to combat API rate limits.
+- What is web scraping and how to use it to acquire text input.
+- How to overcome the CORS limitations when accessing a third party site.
 - How to utilize [GitHub Dependabot](https://github.com/skills/secure-repository-supply-chain) to receive notifications and pull requests regarding version updates and vulnerabilities.
+- The benefits of using an AI pair programming technique with GitHub Copilot.
 - How to properly manage secrets in an application.
 - The importance of properly separating UI styles from rest of the application logic.
-- How to utilize batch processing to combat API rate limits.
-- What is web scraping and how to use it to acquire text input.
-- How to overcome the CORS limitations when accessing a third party site.

 # Usage
 The user interface is rudimentary to keep things simple.
 The *Aggregate* button will trigger the collection of comments from the specified URL and their analysis.